Standard Terms and Conditions of Sale and Delivery of Häcker Küchen GmbH & Co. KG

 (1) Our goods are industrially manufactured.
 We strive to increase the quality of our products by continuously improving production methods and quality control.
 Nevertheless, minor deviations in dimensions and finishes or surfaces cannot be avoided.
 Deviations from samples or exhibition kitchens may also occur due to production-related changes or improvements.
 The deviations described above do not constitute a material defect.

-(3) The basis of our liability for defects is, above all, the agreement reached on the quality of the goods.
-All product descriptions and manufacturer's information which are the subject of the individual contract or which were publicised by us (in particular, in catalogues or on our website) at the time of the conclusion of the contract shall be deemed to be an agreement on the quality of the goods.
-Insofar as the quality has not been agreed upon, the legal provisions shall be the basis for judging whether a defect is present or not (section 434 (1) sentences 2 and 3 BGB).
+(3) Our liability for defects is primarily based on the agreement made on the condition and the anticipated use of the goods (including accessories and instructions).
+All product descriptions and manufacturer information that are the subject of the individual contract or that were made public by us (in particular in catalogues or on our Internet homepage) at the time the contract was concluded are deemed quality agreements.
+If the quality has not been agreed upon, wheth-er there is a defect or not is to be assessed according to the statutory regulation (§ 434 Para.
+3 German Civil Code).

 (8) Expenditure incurred for the purpose of inspection and subsequent performance, particularly transport, travel, labour and material costs and, if applicable, de-installation and installation costs, shall be borne or reimbursed by us in accordance with statutory regulations if a defect actually exists.
 Otherwise, we may demand reimbursement from the Purchaser for any costs arising from the unjustified request for defect rectification (in particular, inspection and transport costs) unless the absence of defects was not recognisable for the Purchaser.